Water Management for Agriculture

 Note: Only the following BMPs are exempt.
 BMPs other than those mentioned below require a SPDES General Permit for Stormwater Discharges from Construction Activity.

-- Operational and vegetative BMPs listed in Table II of the Agricultural Management Practices Catalogue for Nonpoint Source Pollution Prevention and Water Quality Protection in New York State (June 2007) (PDF, 1.15MB, leaves DEC's website)
+- Operational and vegetative BMPs listed in Table II of the Agricultural Management Practices Catalogue for Nonpoint Source Pollution Prevention and Water Quality Protection in New York State (June 2007) (PDF, 448 KB, leaves DEC's website)

 - Structural BMPs listed in Table II of the Agricultural Management Practices Catalogue for Nonpoint Source Pollution Prevention and Water Quality Protection in New York State (June 2007), if the practice: